Econometrics and Mathematical Economics: Pensions, Aging and Retirement track (Netspar)

 - Time Series and their Applications

-With a Master’s in Econometrics and Mathematical Economics - in combination with the Netspar track - you are awarded an internationally-recognized degree, qualified to pursue careers in a range of different organizations, such as government institutions, pension funds banks, insurance companies, and research departments of large companies.
+Upon graduating you will have obtained the following title (as stated on your diploma): Master of Science.
+With a Master’s in Econometrics and Mathematical Economics - in combination with the Netspar certificate - you are awarded an internationally-recognized degree, qualified to pursue careers in a range of different organizations, such as government institutions, pension funds banks, insurance companies, and research departments of large companies.

 Some examples of our graduates’ careers: